Careers360 Logo

 Valence Bond Theory

-When two atoms approach each other, at a large distance there is no force, however, as the molecule starts approaching closer they experience a force of attraction, and after a distance when the two atoms come close enough they experience repulsive force.
+When two atoms approach each other, at a large distance there is no force; however, as the molecule starts approaching closer, they experience a force of attraction, and after a certain distance, when the two atoms come close enough, they experience a repulsive force.

 Sigma(σ) bond: Also called head-on overlap or axial overlap, this type of covalent bond is formed when the bonding orbitals overlap end to end along the internuclear axis.